Wire-Network/wire-docs/docs/smart-contract-development/interacting-with-contracts/smart-contracts-clio.md

 description: Using clio to push transactions to a contract
 ---

-# Smart Contract Interactions using `sudo clio`
+# Smart Contract Interactions using `clio`

 ## Overview

-In the article you’ll learn how to execute actions on a contract with the `sudo clio` tool.
+In the article you’ll learn how to execute actions on a contract with the `clio` tool.
 It guides you through inserting and updating records, checking updates, and testing out behavior on unauthorized change attempt.

 ## Prerequisites